Review: Coleman Queen Airbed Cot

 This cot is made for those who have space in their vehicle and in their tent.
 If you have a large SUV or a pickup truck with plenty of room, having this along on the trip is a great amenity.
 If you are tight on space, stick with a regular inflatable mattress on the floor.
 A large tent like the Kodak Canvas Flex-Bow 10’x14′ tent is a perfect vessel for this large airbed.

 That being said, the carrying bag is a great accessory.
-The folded bed frame, deflated mattress, side tables, and pump all fit nicely inside without having to tug and stuff like many outdoors carrying solutions.
+The folded bed frame, deflated mattress, side tables, and pump all fit nicely inside without having to tug and stuff like other products’ carrying solutions (I’m looking at you, pop-up tent).
 A zipper running much of the length of the top of the bag allows for great maneuverability when packing the cot away.

 The included queen air mattress is separate from the frame.
 Once inflated, the mattress slips into a zippered pocket mounted to the top of the bed frame.
 Like the zipper of the packing bag, the zipper of the mattress pocket is large and unzips a long way giving you plenty of room to slide the mattress inside without trouble.

-The included air pump (requires 4 D batteries that not included) inflates the mattress easily.
-The pump is nice to have along in the carrying bag, but we recommend making sure to bring some some spare batteries along 0 just in case.
+The included air pump (which requires 4 D batteries that are not included) inflates the mattress easily.
+The pump is nice to have along in the carrying bag, but we recommend making sure to bring some spare batteries along 0 just in case.

 Finally, the optional side tables are a nice touch.
 Like the frame, the side tables fold in on themselves to save space when packing away.
-Set up is an easy as unfolding the side tables, located the appropriate slots on the side of the bed and placing the tabs of the tables into the slots.
-The cupholders in these tables are great and the tables seem sturdy enough for small items (think keys, phone, flashlight, etc), but due to the simply attachment point on then bed frame, I would caution against resting anything too heavy on these.
+Set up is as easy as unfolding the side tables, locating the appropriate slots on the side of the bed, and placing the tabs of the tables into the slots.
+The cupholders in these tables are great and the tables seem sturdy enough for small items (think keys, phone, flashlight, etc), but due to the simple attachment point on the bed frame, I would caution against resting anything too heavy on these.

 Coleman has a bunch of different trademarked names for the elements that ensure this mattress’s comfort: